r0r0x-xx/PwnSat-2.0/README.md

-# PwnSat 2.0: The Enterprise-Grade Vulnerable Satellite Framework
+# PwnSat 2.0: The Vulnerable Satellite Hacking Platform for Learning Through Research

 PwnSat is the first open-source, vulnerable-by-design aerospace cybersecurity platform.
 It bridges the gap between traditional IT security and specialized Space Mission Operations (SMO).
 Developed over six years of research, PwnSat 2.0 scales from a basic FlatSat to a high-fidelity enterprise environment, designed specifically for advanced offensive and defensive research.